 |Donor position||Does the donor fund CBI?
 What is their approach to the modality?|

 Cash-Based Interventions have long been an integral part of IOM operations.
 The arrival of new technologies, including electronic and mobile money delivery mechanisms; the renewed focus and recent body of evidence emphasizing on the choice of crisis-affected people and on the flexibility, reach and scalability of the delivery mechanisms; and the positive effect on market recovery have led to a renewed focus on cash and vouchers as modalities for delivering humanitarian assistance to people affected by crises.

 Among other things, this has led to a unique workstream (Workstream 3 – increase the use and coordination of cash-based programming) of the Grand Bargain, dedicated to increasing and improving the delivery of assistance by CBI as and where appropriate.
 As a signatory of the Grand Bargain, IOM has committed to contribute to the collective realization of these objectives and commitments under this workstream.

-CBIs should be used in association with and complemented by adequate sensitization and technical assistance to beneficiaries.
+CBI should be used in association with and complemented by adequate sensitization and technical assistance to recipients.
 This will ensure informed decision-making among beneficiary populations, effective use, and meaningful access to assistance and services.
-Technical assistance should be based on a two-way communication strategy, aligning project objectives with beneficiaries' needs and feedback.
+Technical assistance should be based on a two-way communication strategy, aligning project objectives with recipients' needs and feedback.